 Updating Energy Code:

 Every three years, energy efficiency codes are updated to current times.
 Gradually, California takes steps toward its ultimate goal of carbon neutrality.
-This August, the CEC officially finalized its plans for 2022’s Energy Codes.
-California Building Standards Commission (CBSC) will review these plans for approval in December.
-Then, the construction industry will have a year to prepare before changes take effect on January 1, 2023.
-Only permits pulled after this date will be subject to 2022 building energy efficiency standards.
-Get involved in workshops and hearing events, plus access documents on the California Energy Commission’s website.
+As of January 1st, 2023, the new 2022 Building Energy Efficiency Standards have gone into effect.
+Meaning, any permits pulled on or after that day will be modeled according to updated standards.
+The California Energy Commission (CEC) wrote the codes and the California Building Standards Commission (CBSC) approved them in December.
 As Commissioner J. Andrew McAllister states, “Buildings profoundly influence our health, environment, and economy.”
 With each new code cycle, buildings in California become more weather-resistant, energy-efficient, and environmentally friendly.
 Simultaneously, the costs of these new technologies become more affordable and available.

-As HERS Raters, BarrierEnergy has firsthand experience inspecting and reporting on energy-efficient buildings.
-We report compliance with these codes directly to state authorities.
-Furthermore, we provide consultation to builders, engineers, and contractors in the construction industry.
-It is our job to stay ahead of code updates so we can prepare and counsel our clients.
+Here at BarrierEnergy, our HERS Raters have firsthand experience inspecting and reporting on the energy efficiency of buildings.
+Reporting Title 24 compliance gives us the knowledge to provide consultation to builders, engineers, and contractors in the construction industry.
+It is our job to stay on top of code updates so we can prepare and counsel our clients.
 Feel free to contact us with any questions you might have about 2022 building energy efficiency standards.

 Electric-Ready Requirements for Single-Family Homes: